 In the fall of 2024, Kasteel Wijlre estate and Bonnefanten are jointly organizing a comprehensive survey of the Marlies & Jo Eyck Collection.
 This important collection of contemporary art was acquired by the museum in 2012 with the support of the Province of Limburg.
 The collection has been assembled over the course of half a century by the Eyck couple, who have lived in the castle on the estate in Wijlre since 1980.
 During those decades, they have developed the estate into what it is today: a 'Gesamtkunstwerk' of architecture, nature and contemporary art.
 This is the first time since its acquisition by the Bonnefanten that the collection has been exhibited in its full extent.
 The exhibition is a tribute to distinctive private collecting.
-It includes more than 140 works by 60 artists; of these, approximately 25 works are on display in Wijlre.
+It includes 147 works by 60 artists; of these, approximately 25 works are on display in Wijlre.
 What is special about the exhibition in Wijlre is that the art is presented in the context in which it was originally collected: the estate with the castle home and gardens that was developed by the couple into a Gesamtkunstwerk.
 The relationship between art and nature, which plays an emphatic role in parts of the collection, is naturally expressed in the presentation in Wijlre.
 Artworks by Ad Dekkers and Peter Struycken, among others, collected in depth by the Eyck couple, also find fertile context in Wijlre due to the presence of permanent, monumental works by these artists on the estate's grounds.

 On display at Bonnefanten